1st response training resources

 We encourage all trainers to check this page regularly for any updates to any of the resources and ensure you always have the most up to date version.

 Organising virtual training should be managed through local guiding and trainers should deliver in their country/region.
-There will not be any centrally organised virtual 1st Response training.
+There won't be any centrally organised virtual 1st response training.

-- Sessions must be delivered by two trainers.
-At least one must be a recognised Girlguiding webinar trainer who can support the virtual elements.
-Webinar trainers who are also 1st Response trainers are asked to co-deliver with another trainer as they would other webinar trainings.
+- Sessions must be delivered by 2 trainers.
+We recommend that 1 trainer is a recognised webinar trainer but this isn't mandatory.
+Webinar trainers who are also 1st response trainers are asked to co-deliver with another trainer as they would other webinar trainings.
 There are webinar trainers in every country/region and offices will be able to see them on GO.

 - Use a platform such as Zoom to deliver the training - these sessions won't be delivered through our live webinar platform.